Renewed RSF shelling in North Darfur

 North Darfur’s capital of El Fasher witnessed renewed artillery shelling by the paramilitary Rapid Support Forces (RSF) earlier today.
 The RSF bombardment targeted key areas including the Grand Market and the police chief’s office, suspending the brief lull that had lasted since yesterday afternoon.

-The Coordination of Displaced Persons and Refugees in Darfur reported that RSF shelling on Tuesday killed five displaced individuals and injured four others at the Abu Shouk camp, located northwest of the city.
-Adam Rijal, the spokesman for the coordination, confirmed that shells fell in blocks 3, 6, 7, and 13 of the camp.
-He noted that the total number of casualties was uncertain due to ongoing shelling and disrupted communication networks.
+The Darfur Displaced and Refugee Camps Coordination reported that RSF shelling yesterday killed five displaced individuals and injured four others at the Abu Shouk camp, located northwest of the city.
+Adam Rijal, the spokesperson for the coordination, confirmed that shells fell in blocks 3, 6, 7, and 13 of the camp.
+The total number of casualties was uncertain because of the ongoing atacks and disrupted communication networks.

-The Sudan Liberation Movement faction led by Minni Minawi (SLM-MM) also stated that the RSF bombarded El Fasher with over 26 heavy artillery rounds between 9 a.m. and noon on Tuesday.
-The attack targeted various neighbourhoods and displacement camps, resulting in six fatalities and 14 injuries, including children and women.
-Additionally, one person was killed and another injured when shells fired by the RSF struck the Iqraa Hospital.
+The Sudan Liberation Movement faction led by Minni Minawi (SLM-MM) also stated that the RSF bombarded El Fasher with over 26 heavy artillery rounds between 9:00 and noon yesterday.
+The attack targeted various neighbourhoods and displacement camps, resulting in six fatalities and 14 injuries.
+Additionally, a person was killed and another injured when shells fired by the RSF struck the Iqraa Hospital.

 El Fasher detention

-Siham, who held a parliamentary seat for two terms, had been a staunch defender of rights and freedoms in Darfur and Sudan.
+Hasaballah, who held a parliamentary seat for two terms, is a staunch defender of rights and freedoms in Darfur and Sudan.
 The DBA considers her detention a clear violation of rights guaranteed under national and international laws and human rights treaties ratified by Sudan.

 Welcome